 - Add pumpkin and mix for 2-3 minutes until well incorporated.

 - Pour into the cake pan and level.
 Bake at 325 F/160C for 25-30 min, cool on a wire rack.

 - Mix sugar syrup with sloe gin or any other liqueur of your choice.

 Maple Cinnamon Mascarpone Frosting

-- Whip cold mascarpone until light, which will take no longer than 1 minutes, add pure maple syrup and icing sugar, beat until well incorporated for 1 minute.
+- Whip cold mascarpone until light, which will take no longer than 30 seconds, add pure maple syrup and icing sugar, beat until well incorporated for 30 seconds longer.

 Assemble the cake

 - When the cakes are cooled, split each layer in half.
 Brush each layer with some sugar syrup.